 You may have noticed a trend when perusing the holiday recipes on my site...I've got a thing for garlic + herbs!
 My favorite Thanksgiving stuffing features garlic and herbs.
 My favorite shortcut dinner rolls are flavored with garlic and herbs.
 And guess what?
 My favorite Make-Ahead Mashed Potatoes...are loaded with the same combo!

-And while I've been making these mashed potatoes for years, I only recently came across a method for making them ahead of time (thank you, Ina!).
+While I've been making these mashed potatoes for years, I only recently came across a method for making them ahead of time (thank you, Ina!).
 Because there's real beauty in a recipe that can be prepped up to a few days in advance, stored in the fridge, and then simply popped in the oven before mealtime.

 As a result, these Make-Ahead Mashed Potatoes would be perfect for Thanksgiving, it's true.
 But they'd also be ideal for Christmas...or Easter...or really any holiday meal.
-In addition, they'd also be excellent whether you're entertaining company or hosting a dinner party or you simply need a side dish to go with a meal that you're gifting to a family or friend.
+In addition, they'd also be excellent whether you're entertaining company or hosting a dinner party or you simply need a side dish to go with a meal that you're gifting to a family member or friend.

 Ingredients

-When I cook my potatoes, I typically toss some whole garlic cloves into the water to soften and cook at the same time.
-The garlic becomes sweet and mellow.
+- The garlic becomes sweet and mellow.
 In other words, it doesn't end up overpowering the mashed potatoes the way raw garlic sometimes can.

-For a "normal" batch of potatoes, I use a couple cloves of garlic.
+- For a "normal" batch of potatoes, I use a couple cloves of garlic.
 But since these Make-Ahead Mashed Potatoes with Garlic & Herbs are supposed to be, well, garlicky, I went for half a dozen cloves in this recipe.
 But again, the garlic flavor is there by the end but it's not overwhelming.

 The Herbs